Designed for academically talented high school seniors who are strongly considering a career in nursing

 - An overall GPA of 3.0 is required for entry into the upper division nursing courses

-- A high school senior with a composite ACT score of 24 or above or a composite SAT score of 1090
+- A high school senior with a composite ACT score of 24 or above or an equivalent composite SAT score

 - A minimum high school grade point average of 3.2

 - Admission through the UAB Office of Undergraduate Admissions

 - Complete admission process through the UAB Office of Undergraduate Admissions

 - Complete the UAB Nursing Scholars Program application

 - One letter of recommendation from a high school administrator, counselor or teacher describing your suitability for a career in nursing

 - Write a one-page essay on your selection of nursing as a career and your future professional goals